gvwilson/thirdbit/src/fiction/iffy/index.md

 and then bent his knees to reach under it and heaved.

-The boulder lifted to reveal a round shaft drilled into the bedrock at a forty-five degree angle with rungs as steps.
+The boulder lifted to reveal a round shaft drilled into the bedrock at an angle with rungs as steps.
 "Go," he ordered,
 gripping Iffy's forearm as she twisted around and felt backward to find the first rung with her boot.